mati-farias/E-commerce-BookStore/README.md

 #Installs

--   npm i axios
+-   npm install both api and client folder
--   npm i dotenv
+-   npm start for API
--   npm i cors (inside api folder)
+-   npm run dev for client

 # Technologies that would be used all the way along the proyect: